mangoappstudio/gpt-localize-action/Readme.md

    Store your OpenAI API key (`OPENAI_API_KEY`) and a Personal Access Token (`PERSONAL_ACCESS_TOKEN`) as GitHub Secrets.

 2. **Configure Your Workflow:**
-   Add the action to your workflow file, specifying the `locales_path` where your `en.json` and target language files reside.
+   Add the action to your workflow file, specifying the `locales_path` where your base translation file and target language files reside.
+Optionally, you can specify the base language and base translation file.

    ```yaml
    name: Update Translations
    on: